spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

 # Vault Credentials

 The Vault root token and the unseal keys are stored as a Kubernetes secret inside the virtual cluster.
-You can retrieve the Vault root token by using the following command.  <br /> <br />
+You can retrieve the Vault root token by following these steps.  <br /> <br />

 1. Log in to [Palette](https://console.spectrocloud.com) and switch to **App Mode**.